HaoSama10/HaoSama10/README.md

 - 🌱 I’m currently learning Computer Science Engineering
 - 💞️ I’m looking to collaborate with differents people
 - 📫 How to reach me Hao.Ye@student.umons.ac.be
-- 😄 Pronouns: HaoSama
+- 😄 Pronouns: He/Hao
-- ⚡ Fun fact: I'm chines
+- ⚡ Fun fact: I'm chinese

 <!---
 HaoSama10/HaoSama10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.